 While tempeh and tofu are both soy-based products with mild flavors, there’s a big difference between the two: texture.
 Even though tofu comes in ‘extra firm’ varieties, it still has, for lack of a better descriptor, a squishy jiggle that can be less than appealing to some.

-Some including my husband, who does like sheet pan tofu with peanut sauce and brussels sprouts but isn’t begging for it to be a frequent staple on our dinner menu.
+Some including my husband, who does like air fryer tofu but isn't begging for it to be a frequent staple on our dinner menu.

 Tempeh is much firmer and mimics the texture of ground meat when crumbled and browned, so it’s a great option for the tofu-phobic or those just getting into vegetarian dishes.
 Plus you don’t need to take the extra time to press out moisture as you would likely need to do with a block of tofu.

-Once the taco seasoning is scattered over the browned tempeh, pour in the water!
+- Pour in the water and stir.
 Just like in my how to make taco meat post, one step I always always do is to add water to the skillet and let it cook out.
 This process evenly disperses the seasoning to coat each crumble, and ensures the meat/faux-meat is extra juicy.
+Let everything simmer until the water has reduced.

-And there you have it – a big bowl of vegetarian/vegan taco meat ready for taco assembly.
+And there you have it - once the water has reduced you've got yourself a big bowl of vegetarian/vegan taco meat ready for taco assembly.
 The tempeh tacos you see in these photos all feature vegan toppings, and provided a great mix of creamy, crunchy, fresh, and roasty textures and flavors to make these tempeh tacos one satisfying meal.
-I’ve used:
+I've used:

 - Crunchy vegetables, such as onion, red cabbage, and jicama strips